-A pressure relief valve (PRV) is a type of safety valve used to control or limit the pressure in a system.
+A pressure relief valve (PRV) is a safety valve that controls or limits system pressure.
 It is designed to automatically release pressure when it exceeds a predetermined level, preventing potential damage or catastrophic failure.
-When the pressure reaches the set limit, the valve opens, and fluid or gas is released to a safe location, such as the atmosphere or a containment system.
+When the pressure reaches the set limit, the valve opens, releasing fluid or gas to a safe location, such as the atmosphere or a containment system.

 How Does a Pressure Relief Valve (PRV) Work?